Theo Todman's Web Page - Notes Pages

 Plans for the Near Future

-- Despite the pressure from other projects, and the realities of what I do, I’ve decided to retain the planned hours / week at 7 hours / week.
+- Despite the pressure from other projects, and the realities of what I do, I’ve decided to increase the planned hours / week slightly to 8 hours / week.
 It really needs to be more, but there’s no time.

 - This is partly needed to keep the 2 hours a week to be spent on Music Aural and Music Theory.
 I’ve taken out an annual subscription to "Earmaster - Ear Training & Sight-singing", so want to make use of it.
 Unfortunately, I don’t use it as often as I should.